lcnetdev/scriptshifter/doc/hooks.md

 #### Available context members

-- `ctx.src`: Source text.
-It should not be reassigned.
 - `ctx.cur`: cursor position.
 - `ctx.cur_flags`: flags associated with the current position.
 They are reset at every character iteration.
 See "Cursor Flags" below.
 - `ctx.dest_ls`: destination token list.
-- `ctx.general`: Configuration general options.
-- `ctx.langsec`: language section (S2R or R2S) of configuration.

 #### Return